mrazomej/phd/src/chapter_05/section_09_empirical_fixes.md

 regression, -0.56 bits, indicates the systematic deviation we expect should explain the difference between our model and the data. [@Fig:ch5_fig34] shows the comparison between the original predictions shown in [@Fig:ch5_fig05](A) and the resulting predictions with this shift.
-Other than the data with zero channel capacity, this shift can correct the systematic deviation for all data.
+Thus, other than the data with zero channel capacity, this shift can correct the systematic deviation for all data.
 We, therefore, conclude that our model ends up underestimating the experimentally determined channel capacity by a constant amount of 0.43 bits.

 ![**Additive correction factor for channel capacity.** Solid lines represent the theoretical predictions of the channel capacity shown in (A).
 The dashed lines